ElringKlinger

 ElringKlinger AG is a German automotive supplier and car spare parts manufacturer headquartered in Dettingen an der Erms, Germany.
-As a worldwide development partner and original equipment supplier of cylinder-head and specialty gaskets, plastic housing modules, shielding components for engine, transmission, exhaust systems and underbody, exhaust gas purification technology as well as battery and fuel cell components ElringKlinger provides its products to almost all of the world's vehicle and engine manufacturers.
-As at May 3, 2017, in addition to the parent company, the ElringKlinger Group included 44 fully consolidated subsidiaries (including a joint venture with a total of five companies).
+As a worldwide development partner and original equipment supplier of battery and fuel cell technology, sealing systems, lightweight components and modules, shielding systems, as well as components made of high-performance plastics.
+ElringKlinger provides its products to almost all of the world's vehicle and engine manufacturers.

-Today, ElringKlinger employs roughly 9,724 people in 45 locations worldwide.
+Today, ElringKlinger employs roughly 8,600 people in 40 locations worldwide.